corygrant/dingoPDM/docs/hardware/thermal.md

 ![ThermalDT](../images/thermal_dt.jpg)
 ![ThermalHigh](../images/thermal_high.jpg)

-### Notes
+!!! note "Notes"
     - Deutsch DT connectors have an operating temperature range up to `125°C`
       - While we do not know the actual internal temperature, the highest recorded external temperature during these tests was around `50°C`
       - That is much lower than the rated operating temperature, which suggests higher current may be possible